 - a.
-Frequency that site is manned (hours per day/ days per week); - b.
-Number of personnel on site, when manned (excluding Contractors and others); - c.
-Facility size; - d.
-Criticality of asset; - e.
-Chemicals on site with some form of leak detection; - f.
-Electrical requirements, such as HV switchroom monitoring; - g.
-Other fire hazards; and - h.
+Frequency that the site is manned (hours per day/days per week). - b.
+Number of personnel on site, when manned (excluding Contractors and others). - c.
+Facility size. - d.
+Criticality of asset. - e.
+Chemicals on site with some form of leak detection. - f.
+Electrical requirements, such as HV switch room monitoring. - a.
+Other fire hazards. - h.
 BCA and WHS regulations.

-3.2 Site Categorisation
+3.2 Site categorisation

-The type of fire and evacuation system may be classed by one of the following SA Water defined categories.
-As such, these categories may be used when defining the nature of fire detection and emergency evacuation system for an SA Water facility.
+The type of fire and evacuation system may be classed by one of the following SA Water-defined categories.
+As such, these categories may be used when defining the nature of fire detection and emergency evacuation systems for an SA Water facility.
 The assessed categorisation of a site should be confirmed through consultation with the asset owner.